 How were these maps made?

-Our key output is spatial predictions of crucial soil nutrients and properties, based on the predictive soil mapping (PSM) techniques described in Hengl and Macmillan.
+Our key output is spatial predictions of crucial soil nutrients and properties, based on the predictive soil mapping (PSM) techniques.
 The first step in this process is to standardise all the input soil data by i) ensuring all measured units are in the same format; ii) harmonizing properties measured using different techniques; and iii) removing any erroneous datapoints.

 An extensive selection of covariates is then used to predict soil properties across Africa.
 We apply a multiscale ensemble machine learning approach that combines input covariates at two different geospatial resolutions: